Salvia hispanica: Climate and growing cycle length

-S. hispanica is a short-day flowering plant, indicating its photoperiodic sensitivity and lack of photoperiodic variability in traditional cultivars, which has limited commercial use of chia seeds to tropical and subtropical latitudes until 2012.
+S. hispanica is a short-day flowering plant, indicating its photoperiodic sensitivity and lack of photoperiodic variability in traditional cultivars, which limited commercial use of chia seeds to tropical and subtropical latitudes until 2012.
 Now, traditional domesticated lines of Salvia species grow naturally or can be cultivated in temperate zones at higher latitudes in the United States.
 In Arizona and Kentucky, seed maturation of traditional chia cultivars is stopped by frost before or after flower set, preventing seed harvesting.
 Advances in plant breeding during 2012, however, led to development of new early-flowering chia genotypes proving to have higher yields in Kentucky.

 Seed yield and composition

 Seed yield varies depending on cultivars, mode of cultivation, and growing conditions by geographic region.
 For example, commercial fields in Argentina and Colombia vary in yield range from 450 to 1250 kg/ha.
 A small-scale study with three cultivars grown in the inter-Andean valleys of Ecuador produced yields up to 2300 kg/ha, indicating that the favorable growing environment and cultivar interacted to produce the high yields.
 Genotype has a larger effect on yield than on protein content, oil content, fatty acid composition, or phenolic compounds, whereas high temperature reduces oil content and degree of unsaturation, and raises protein content.